 Stability of discretized nonlinear elastic systems

 Arnaud Lazarus^{†}, Corrado Maurini^{†}, and Sébastien Neukirch^{†}

-Sorbonne Universités, UPMC Univ Paris 06, UMR 7190, Institut Jean Le Rond d'Alembert, F-75005, Paris, France

-† Centre National de la Recherche Scientifique, UMR 7190, Institut Jean Le Rond d'Alembert, F-75005 Paris, France
+Sorbonne Universités, UPMC Univ Paris 06, UMR 7190, Institut Jean Le Rond d'Alembert, F-75005, Paris, France † Centre National de la Recherche Scientifique, UMR 7190, Institut Jean Le Rond d'Alembert, F-75005 Paris, France

 Abstract.
-The goal of these notes is to give a short introduction to the methods for the study of stability of elastic structures.
-We consider only the finite-dimensional case, where the state of the system is represented by a discrete set of parameters.
-The core of the exposition focuses on the illustration of energetic methods where the equilibrium and stability are found by studying the point of stationarity and minima of a scalar function of the state parameters.
-After three introductory sections presenting the links between stability and energy minimisations (Section 2), potential energy (Section 3) and discretisation methods (Section 4), we detail the mathematical methods required to minimise a function of n variables (Section 5-8).
+These notes give a short introduction to the methods for the study of stability of elastic structures.
+We consider only the finite-dimensional case, where the state of the system is represented by a discrete set of variables.
+The core of the exposition focuses on the illustration of energetic methods where equilibrium and stability are found by studying the point of stationarity and minima of a scalar function of the state variables.
+After three introductory sections presenting the links between stability and energy minimization (Section 2), potential energy (Section 3) and discretization methods (Section 4), we detail the mathematical methods required to minimize a function of n variables (Section 5-8).
 We include the theory and recipes to deal with equality and inequality constraints, providing several examples of applications to simple structures.
-Hence, we show how to classify regular and singular points (bifurcations) in force-displacement diagrams (Section 9) and give a fully worked example with several degrees of freedom (Section 10).
-Section 11 presents through an example the dynamical theory of stability including Floquet theory for systems with periodic coefficients.
+We then show how to classify regular and singular points (bifurcations) in force-displacement diagrams (Section 9) and give a fully worked example with several degrees of freedom (Section 10).
+Section 11 presents, through an example, the dynamical theory of stability including Floquet theory for systems with periodic solutions.
 Finally, Section 12 shows how energetic methods can be applied to the study of material instabilities, by considering the case of springs with irreversible damage.

-Contents

-1 Introduction 3

-2 Energy minimization and dynamical systems 3

-3 Potential energy for an elastic beam 4

-4 Three ways to discretize a continuous system 5

-5 Minimum, maximum, extremum 8

-6 Minimization without constraints 10

-7 Minimization with equality constraints 13

-8 Minimization with inequality constraints 18

-9 Bifurcation diagrams 23

-10 Buckling and post-bucking of a discrete beam on an elastic foundation 26

-20

-11 Dynamical stability 29

-12 Material instabilities 45

-Bi bliography 53